Deep Ellum, Dallas: Crime

-For a time, Deep Ellum struggled with a perception of a high crime rate that made people reluctant to visit the area.
-In mid-2006, local papers had begun to report the near-demise of the neighborhood, as a large percentage of the long-time live-music venues had closed that year, leaving mostly clubs oriented more towards hip hop and other music, dancing, and drinking, and radically altering the "feel".
+For a time, Deep Ellum struggled with a perception of a major crime problem at night that made some people reluctant to visit the area.
+In mid-2006, local papers had begun to report the near-demise of the neighborhood, as a large percentage of the long-time live-music venues had closed that year, leaving mostly clubs oriented more towards recorded dance music and drinking, radically altering the "vibe".
 In 2007, several additional small and medium clubs had closed, although new live-music venues often sprang up.

 Perhaps the most known and tragic crime associated with the area that garnered nationwide attention was the murder of two children by their father.
 On May 2, 2001, John Battaglia murdered his daughters Faith and Liberty in his loft in Deep Ellum.

-Things began turning around in 2009 and 2010, as evidenced by new bar, live-music venue, and restaurant openings.
-Some of the recent and planned openings include the relaunch of the near-legendary venue Trees, old favorites such as Club Dada and The Green Room, Tucker's Blues, The Boiler Room, Anvil Pub, and La Grange (now punk-rock hotspot Three Links).

-The area then was in a state of positive transition and on the upswing.
 In 2007, the City of Dallas encouraged large-scale residential, multifamily dwelling construction in Deep Ellum, in hopes of making it more financially successful.

 In 2014 and 2015, several projects that improved infrastructure were undertaken, such as a comprehensive repaving of the street and road surfaces to add more parking and make the rough and worn sections of the pavement much better for vehicular and foot traffic.
 Deep Ellum continues to maintain and grow its place as a cultural and musical center for the DFW Metroplex.
 Despite the decline of a decade ago, visitors can now walk down Elm Street on a weekend and witness hundreds of pedestrians, bicycles, motorcycles, and automobiles, with dozens of venues, restaurants, storefronts, and parking lots, even during the COVID-19 pandemic.